Dog blood banks are much like people blood banks. Donors are screened, the blood is typed, and sometimes there’s a shortage.

 The shelf-life of frozen red blood cells is two months and about one year for plasma.

 Not all dogs are fit to donate blood, and they must undergo a screening process to determine whether they are.
-The first criterion is temperament — dogs aren’t sedated when blood is taken, so they must be calm and relaxed.
+The first criterion is temperament — dogs typically aren’t sedated when blood is taken, so they must be calm and relaxed.

 Canine blood donors must also be healthy, under the age of 8 and weigh more than 50 pounds.